-- The suitability of storage conditions and their records (fridge, freezer and controlled substances, etc.) - Specific SOPs for this activity from the pharmacy or institution - Control of access to the IMP/IVP from reception to dispensing - Verification of the labelling for compliance with applicable regulations
+- a.
+The suitability of storage conditions and their records (fridge, freezer and controlled substances, etc.) - b.
+Specific SOPs for this activity from the pharmacy or institution - c.
+Control of access to the IP (s) from reception to dispensing - d.
+Verification of the labelling for compliance with applicable regulations